TuanVy-dot/libclopter/README.md

 - More to come!

 You can check the tests file for example usage, but it fairly intuitive, I will add documentations later for more advanced use and understanding of implementation.
+The API is in api/ include it to use.

 # Installation
 ---